tensorflow/tflite-support/tensorflow_lite_support/examples/task/text/desktop/python/README.md

-# Python Demos for Text Task APIs
+# CLI Demos for Python Text Task APIs

 A Python wrapper for the C++ Text Task APIs.